This is an ongoing story and will be updated regularly

 - Harrington Casino and Raceway

-The Illinois Gaming Board (IGB) extended its closure of all casinos and video gaming terminals until April 8.
+The Illinois Gaming Board (IGB) extended its closure of all casinos and video gaming terminals until further notice.
 This includes all Illinois casinos, all video gaming operations, and all Illinois sports betting.
 There are 35,483 video gaming terminals in the state operating at 7,307 bars, restaurants and truckstops.

 Casinos and racetracks closed: